noaa-ocs-modeling/CoastalApp/README.md

      TARGET="_BLANK" REL="NOREFERRER">https://github.com/noaa-ocs-modeling/CoastalApp</a>
 (binary distributions of *CoastalApp* are not currently available).

-The application can be downloaded using one of the following methods:
+The application can be downloaded using the following method:

-***(1) Clone the source code from GitHub using the command:***
+***Clone the source code from GitHub:***

         git clone --recurse-submodules  https://github.com/noaa-ocs-modeling/CoastalApp.git

 The source will be downloaded into the target directory CoastalApp.
 It is assumed that all subsequent operations are taking place into the CoastalApp directory.

 Most of the modeling components in the *CoastalApp* GitHub repository (e.g., ADCIRC, SCHISM, ...) are simply git submodules (pointers) that point to the respective repository of each model.
 Some models, for example ADCIRC and FVCOM, require that the user is registered with the respective model repository in order to be granted access.
 In case, users don't have access to a model and in order to avoid errors and permission issues during the cloning